 Her reporting garnered ten first place awards from the Society of Professional Journalists’ Hawaii Chapter, and four Emmy nominations from the San Francisco/Northern California Chapter of The National Academy of Television Arts & Sciences.

 From 2010 to 2014, she worked as PR Director/spokeswoman for luxury resort Halekulani and boutique hotel Waikiki Parc.
 Her connections and creativity secured Halekulani consistent coverage on local and national media outlets, including a spot on CNN Headline News and articles in major travel publications like Travel + Leisure, Conde Nast, Departures, and more.

 Ako has radio experience as well.
-She hosted a community affairs radio show for a year for Ohana Broadcast, a Hawaii radio group consisting of four FM stations.
+She hosted a community affairs radio show for a year on Ohana Broadcast, a Hawaii radio group consisting of four FM stations on Oahu.
 Her show, “Hawaii Matters,” brought in newsmakers and leaders to talk about issues impacting the community.